meieda/architecture-center/docs/microservices/gateway.md

 - Services must expose a client-friendly protocol such as HTTP or WebSocket.
 This limits the choice of [communication protocols](./interservice-communication.md).
 - Services with public endpoints are a potential attack surface, and must be hardened.

 To address these problems, an API gateway sits between the clients and the backend services.
-A gateway can perform a number of different functions.
+A gateway can perform a number of functions.
 Depending on your scenario, you may not need all of them.
 These functions can be grouped into the following patterns:

 [Gateway Routing](../patterns/gateway-routing.md).
 Use the gateway as a reverse proxy to route requests to one or more backend services, using layer 7 routing.
 The gateway provides a single endpoint for clients, and helps to decouple clients from services.